Changemakers Event

 The Y has been listening and responding to our region’s most critical social needs for more than 147 years.
 In 1983, the Y established the A.K.
 Guy Award in memory of Albert K. Guy.
 The award honors those who strive to better serve their community through dedicated volunteer service.
 Learn More >>

 When you support the Y, you're helping create communities we all want to live in.
-Investing in families and young people, particularly those who are farthest from opportunity, is key to advancing equity and justice and building whole person health for all.
+Investing in families and young people, particularly those who are farthest from opportunity, is key to advancing equity and justice for all, and building whole person health for all.

 As a community-based organization, the Y has a long history of helping support young people in living their healthiest lives and reaching their full potential in spirit, mind, and body.